 \subsection{Experimental setup}

-To evaluate the proposed method, we performed experiments of predicting atomisation energies on the QM9 and PC9 datasets.
-In each experiment, we trained a deep ensemble of $M=5$ message passing neural network models extended to predict uncertainty as described in Section~\ref{sec:method}.
+To evaluate the proposed method, we performed computer experiments of predicting atomisation energies on the QM9 and PC9 datasets.
+In each experiment, we trained an ensemble of $M=5$ message passing neural network models extended to predict uncertainty as described in section~\ref{sec:method}.
 The models were trained individually using the same hyperparameters and data splits, but with random parameter initialisation and random shuffling of the training data to induce model diversity.
-Following previous work~\cite{jorgensen}, the networks were constructed with $T=3$ interaction steps, a cutoff distance of 5.0~\AA~for constructing the molecular graphs, and an embedding size of 256 nodes in each layer.
+Following previous work~\cite{jorgensen}, the networks were constructed with $T=3$ interaction steps, a cutoff distance of 5.0~\AA~for generating the molecular graphs, and an embedding size of 256.
 We used the PyTorch implementation of the AdamW optimizer~\cite{adamw} with an initial learning rate of 0.0001, an exponential decay learning rate scheduler, and a weight decay coefficient of 0.01.
-Each model was trained for up to 3,000,000 gradient steps with 1,000,000 warmup steps training only with MSE loss ($\lambda=1$) and loss interpolated linearly from MSE to NLL on the subsequent 1,000,000 steps (see eq. \ref{eq:loss_interpolation}).
-The validation set was used for early stopping with NLL criterion and was also used as calibration set for fitting the calibration function $f_\phi$ as described in Section~\ref{sec:uncertainty_calibration}.
+Each model was trained for up to 3,000,000 gradient steps with a batch size of 100.
+The first 1,000,000 steps were used for warmup training using only MSE loss ($\lambda=1$) and then the loss was interpolated linearly from MSE to NLL on the next 1,000,000 steps (see equation \ref{eq:loss_interpolation}).
+The validation set was used for early stopping with NLL criterion and was also used as calibration set for fitting the recalibration function $f_\phi$ as described in section~\ref{sec:uncertainty_calibration}.